AnastaciaVolkova/Tetris/README.md

 - framework is inspired from [Udacity Snake](https://github.com/udacity/CppND_Capstone_Snake_Game)

 # Project description

-<pre>Program is logically divided into three parts Model - View - Controller.
+Program is logically divided into three parts Model - View - Controller.
 Model stands for Gameplay.
 View represents graphically game.
 View knows quite nothing about game and receives commands from Controller.
 Controller implements interface between model (game) and view (SDL).
-In case view sdl is changed with another graphical library (QT eg) only few changes should be done in Controller.</pre>
+In case view sdl is changed with another graphical library (QT eg) only few changes should be done in Controller.
 *Files and classes of Model:*
 -- model.cpp model.hpp (class Model) - main gameplay is done here.
 Creates and uses figures, creates and uses class Pile, provides points to draw to Controller.
 Knows nothing about graphic libraries.
 -- figure.cpp figure.hpp (Abstract class Figure)  - declare abstract class, which represents figure.
 Figure has  forms.
 Form is the set of points with definite color.
 Figure has several forms, as it is rotated.